relativitydev/transfer-api-samples/README.md

 DisplayTransferResult(downloadResult);
 ```

-#### Basic Start or Debug
+#### Basic start or debug
 Start or debug the project and ensure 1 file is successfully uploaded/downloaded and the application terminates with a zero exit code.
 Navigate to the `%TEMP%\Relativity-Transfer\Sample` directory using File Explorer, open the latest date-encoded log file with your favorite text editor, and review the log entries.
 Because log files can be difficult to view or parse, Relativity Logging was configured with the [Seq](https://getseq.net/) sink - [click here to view the Seq logs](http://localhost:5341/#/events) if Seq has been separately installed.

-For first time executaions, Windows may popup a `Windows Defender` window like the one below.
+For first time executions, Windows may popup a `Windows Defender` window like the one below.
 If this is presented, click the "Allow access" button.

 ![windowsdefender-firewall](https://user-images.githubusercontent.com/32276163/45306961-b2c22580-b4d2-11e8-8e9b-8ee90168d7f9.png)

-### Advanced Demo
+### Advanced demo
 The basic demo highlights core concepts required by any TAPI-based application.
 Real-world applications typically involve large or even massive datasets that not only require better transfer request management but provide real-time data rate, progress, and time remaining to their users.

 For this demo, the approach is as follows: